WebAssembly/component-model/design/mvp/Binary.md

 * Reused Core binary rules: [`core:import`], [`core:importdesc`],
   [`core:rectype`]
-* Unfortunately, the `core:deftype` rule results in an encoding ambiguity: the `0x50` opcode is used by both `core:moduletype` and `core:subtype`, which can be decoded as a top-level form of `core:rectype`.
-To resolve this, prior to v1.0 of this specification, we require `core:subtype` to be prefixed by `0x00` in this context (i.e., a `sub` as a component core type is `0x00 0x50`;
+* Unfortunately, the `core:deftype` rule results in an encoding ambiguity: the `0x50` opcode is used by both `core:moduletype` and a non-final `core:subtype`, which can be decoded as a top-level form of `core:rectype`.
+To resolve this, prior to v1.0 of this specification, we require `core:subtype` to be prefixed by `0x00` in this context (i.e., a non-final `sub` as a component core type is `0x00 0x50`; elsewhere, `0x50`).
-  elsewhere, `0x50`).
 By the v1.0 release of this specification, `core:moduletype` will receive a new, non-overlapping opcode.
 * Validation of `core:moduledecl` rejects `core:moduletype` definitions
   and `outer` aliases of `core:moduletype` definitions inside `type` declarators.
 Thus, as an invariant, when validating a `core:moduletype`, the